itsjoseantonio/pokemon-app/README.md

 - Node.js + Express
 - Axios for HTTP requests

-## Thought Process

-1. Started by defining minimal required endpoints.
-2. Used PokéAPI as the source of truth to fetch data.
-3. Added error handling for invalid Pokémon IDs.
-4. Kept authentication simple (no DB needed).
-5. Wrote clean modular code to separate routes and services.

 ## Prompts Used

 1. **Prompt:**
    I'm building a fullstack Pokemon app and I want you to implement a lightweight backend that will rely on **https://pokeapi.co/** as a source to obtain Pokémon information.
 Use nodejs/express and consider the following endpoints:

-- Login: this is to handle credentials authorization (admin/admin)
+- /login: this is to handle credentials authorization (admin/admin)
 - /pokemons: it should provide all the pokemons paginated as in the pokeapi
 - /pokemons/{id}: it should provide the detailed information of a pokémon.
   Apply a clean and scalable project structure to ensure maintainability